-Small to medium size projects (2k to 32k DSI) Familiar application area Stable. wellunderstood virtual machine In-house development effort Effort multipliers are used modify these assumptions The following activities are covered by the estimates.
+Small to medium size projects (2k to 32k DSI) Familiar application area Stable. wellunderstood virtual machine In-house development effort Effort multipliers are used to modify these assumptions The following activities are covered by the estimates.
 Covers design through acceptance testing

-Includes cost documentation and reviews includes cost of project and manager program librarian.
+Includes cost of documentation and reviews includes cost of project manager and program librarian.
 The effort estimators exclude planning and analysis installation and costs. training costs, and the cost of secretaries and computer

 Multiplier Range of values

 Product attributes

+Pagulad salishillar

 Required reliability 0.75 to 1.40

 Data-base size 0.94 to 1.16

 Product emplexity 0.70 to 1.65

-Computer attributes
+Computer attributes - M

-Execution time constraint 1.00 to 1.66
+Execution time constraint 1,00 to 1.66

 Main storage constraint 1.00 to 1.56

 Virtual machine volatility 0.87 to 1.30

 Computer turnaround time 0.87 to 1.15

 Personnel attributes

 Analyst capability 1.46 to 0.71

 Programmer capability 1.42 to 0.70

 Applications experience 1.29 to 0.82

+Virtual machine experience 1 21 - 0 22

-Virtual machine experience 1.21 to 0.90
+Programming Innauson experience 1.21 to 0.90

-Programming language experience 1.14 to 0.95
+riogramming language experience 1.14 to 0.95

 Project attributes

 USe of modern programming practices 1.24 to 0.82

 Use of software tools 1.24 to 0.82

 Required development schedule 1.23 to 1.10

 operators, The DSI estimate includes job control statements and source statements but excludes comments and unmodified utility routines.
-A DSI is considered to be one line or card image and a programmer-month consists of 152 Programmer-hours.
+A DSI is considered to be one line or card image and a programmer- month consists of 152 Programmer-hours.